 On iOS, the feature-packed PCalc is useful on iPhone and essential on iPad which inexplicably doesn’t come with its own calculator.

 Compression — 7-Zip by Igor Pavlov is an open-source file packer that offers an extremely compact native compression scheme, but can also produce standard ZIP/GZip/BZip2 archives and unpack other formats.
 There’s a Windows GUI version, command-line versions for many other platforms, and a separate LZMA SDK (C/C++/C#/Java) to use 7-Zip’s native format in your own applications.

 WinRAR by Alexander Roshal is a commercial file packer with GUI versions for Windows and Android, and command-line versions for FreeBSD, Mac OS-X, and Linux.
 WinRAR’s native compression scheme performs slightly worse than 7-Zip’s but the program supports many more flags and features.
 Free UnRAR programs are available for all supported platforms.

 Images – On Windows, Paint.NET is a free image editor grown from a student project into a viable alternative to commercial applications such as Adobe Photoshop.
 While lacking their more esoteric features, Paint.NET is more than adequate for non-professional bitmap editing.

-Some of Paint.NET’s missing features are supplied by plugins. dpy’s Pack provides a variety of features, most importantly custom text formatting and positioning.
-Simon Brown’s Plugin Pack (feature overview) supports custom brushes and animated GIFs/PNGs, among others.
+Some of Paint.NET’s missing features are supplied by plugins. dpy’s Pack provides custom text formatting and positioning, among others, while Simon Brown’s Plugin Pack (feature overview) supports custom brushes and animated GIFs/PNGs.
 Evan Olds’s Icon/Cursor Format Support creates Windows icon and cursor files.
 You can find more goodies for Paint.NET and other purposes on the websites of Simon Brown and Evan Olds, so browse around.